SyncingShip/HadesMods/README.md

 `git apply [path to .patch file]`

 ## Uninstalling (Windows)
+Epic Games Store:
-1. Right click on Hades -> Verify through the Epic Games Store
+- Right click on Hades -> Verify files

+Steam:
+- Right Click on Hades -> Properties -> Local Files -> Verify Integrity of Game Files

 ## Compatibility
 The current mods in this repository work with eachother, as they affect different files in different locations.
 Just apply each patch in whatever order